exelix11/SwitchThemeInjector/CustomLayouts.md

 When editing animations it's important to **add new groups instead of using the ones already in the bflyt**, this means that if you want to animate a group that's already in the layout you have to clone and rename it and use the renamed one for your animations, this is to improve compatibility in the future.
 Note that only groups inside of the RootGroup are supported by the differ, the bflyt format allows for groups inside of groups but we didn't find those in the home menu files.

 ## Custom layouts and 8.X
-The firmware 8.0 changed the behavior of some parts of the home menu and broke most layouts that changed the size or the position of the game icons, migush found a way to fix it, here's what he wrote:
+The firmware 8.0 changed the behavior of some parts of the home menu and broke most layouts that changed the size or the position of the game icons, Migush found a way to fix it, here's what he wrote:
 ```
-Only x translation is a problem.
+Only x translation is a problem
-N_GameRoot scale controls the gameroot scrollwidth, so change x scale of it to like 0.00001 and change N_Game to 100000 to compensate: is doesn't scroll anymore.
+N_GameRoot scale controls the gameroot scrollwidth, so change x scale of it to like 0.00001 and change N_Game to 100000 to compensate: it doesn't scroll anymore.
 RdtBase
     N_ScrollWindow
-        width: 100000.0
+        width: 100000.0 - This makes the allapps button behave properly
     N_GameRoot
-        x Translation: p.
-Keep in mind N_Icon_00 at x=0
+        x Translation: <set where your first icon should be> - Keep in mind N_Icon_00 at x=0
         x Scale: 0.00001
     N_Game
-    x translation: 0 (!)
+        x Translation: 0 (!)
         x Scale: 100000.0
         N_Icon_xx
             x Translation: set the N_Icon_00 to x=0 and start from there.
 Keep in mind the scale of the RootPane in RdtBtnIconGame